alirezabj/Part2-Exercise2/README.md

 #### Read-Only Access for Customers
 Customers need to view book details, but they should not be able to change any information.

-Mechanism: Create a read-only version of the Book object using an interface or a wrapper class that only allows access to the book's details through getter methods.
+Mechanism: Create a read-only version of the Book object using an interface that only allows access to the book's details through getter methods.

 Consequences:
 1. Customers can only retrieve book information but cannot modify it.